caffeinatedwoof/htx/README.md

    After the build process completes and the container is running, open a web browser and navigate to `http://localhost:3000/` to access the Search UI.
 Use the SearchBox to perform searches, and filter results by age, gender, and accent.

+## Task 6 / 7

+Please access the deployment URL [here](http://ec2-18-143-129-86.ap-southeast-1.compute.amazonaws.com/).

+You may also copy and paste the link directly into the browser: http://ec2-18-143-129-86.ap-southeast-1.compute.amazonaws.com/

+## Task 8

+essay.pdf has been saved in the main repository.